Search Category: Individual

 Idaho allows limited deductions for certain pensions.
 Even if you qualify, you generally can’t deduct the full amount or your benefits.
 Each year the state recalculates the maximum allowed.

-For more information beyond this page, see the instructions for individual income tax, Part B – Subtractions.
-Look for the subsection for Retirement Benefits Deduction for Qualified Retirement Benefits.
+For more information beyond this page, see the Form 39R or Form 39NR instructions, Part B – Subtractions.
+Look for the subsection for Retirement Benefits Deduction.
 This subsection also includes definitions, such as what “disabled” means.

 Federal pensions and the deduction